I Heard It Through the Grapevine

 Writer(s): Barrett Strong, Norman Whitfield (see lyrics here)

 Released: October 30 1968

 Peak: 17 US, 15 CB, 11 HR, 17 RB, 13 UK, 8 CN, 40 AU (Click for codes to singles charts.)

-Marvin didn’t want to record it, RS500 Motown didn’t want to release it, RSP and the company head honcho thought it was horrible.
-BR1-249 Naturally it became Gaye’s first pop #1 and biggest hit, as well as Motown’s longest running #1 to date.
-BR1-249
+Marvin didn’t want to record it, RS500 Motown didn’t want to release it, RSP and Berry Gordy, the company head honcho, thought it was horrible.
+BR Naturally it became Gaye’s first pop #1 and biggest hit, as well as Motown’s longest running #1 to date.
+BR

-Gaye’s version, which was slower and spookier than the Pips’ “journeyman rendition,” MA-2 was more aligned with the song’s lyrical theme.
-TB-106 When they were recording the song, Whitfield encouraged the reluctanct Gaye to sing in a high, raspy voice.
+Gaye’s version was more aligned with the song’s lyrical theme.
+TB It was spookier than the Pips’ “journeyman rendition,” MA slowed down “to a voodoo chant pace” CR and “accenting a more churchy, Ray Charles feel.”
+CR When they were recording the song, Whitfield encouraged the reluctanct Gaye to sing in a high, raspy voice.
 As was generally the case, Whitfield got his way.
 WK

 Resources and Related Links:

 First posted 11/16/2011; last updated 4/13/2021.